engineerbaz/BAZ-learns/Cloud_Architect/03_Compute_HuaweiCloud.md

 ### Configuration process
 Start --> CCE COnsole --> Create Cluster --> Deploy Workload --> End

-CCE Cluster can be upgraded, but not revert back.
+- CCE Cluster can be upgraded, but not revert back.
-CCE Cluster with BMS or nodes with Private images , CCE Turbo cluster and Kunpeng Cluster can not be upgraded.
+- CCE Cluster with BMS or nodes with Private images , CCE Turbo cluster and Kunpeng Cluster can not be upgraded.

+### FunctionGraph
+Allows you to run code without provisioning or managing server

 ## Security Group
 - Protect instances like ECSs, databases, and containers